kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

    EOF
    ```

-2. Send a request to the `/status/200` route and verify that the request succeeds and you get a 200 HTTP response code.
+2. Send a request to the `/status/200` route and verify that the request succeeds and you get back a 200 HTTP response code.
    ```sh
    curl -vik $(glooctl proxy url)/status/200
    ```